We may earn money or products from the companies mentioned in this post.

 At each other, with each other, and at ourselves.

-His sense of humor is what originally drew me to him, and it has remained a strong characteristic throughout our marriage.
+His sense of humor is what originally drew me to him, and it has remained a strong character throughout our marriage.

 Yesterday, while he performed office tasks in the camper, I laid in my beach chair with my book and got fried, as is my tradition on the last day of any beach trip.
 (So as to soak up any extra rays I neglected the other days and build up the “healthy” tan).